Monthly Review: MR Online

 From 2005 to 2016, Monthly Review published an associated website, MRzine.
 At its closure, Monthly Review announced that it would maintain an online archive of the site.

 In 2017, MRzine was replaced by MR Online, which is described as "a forum for collaboration and communication between radical activists, writers, and scholars around the world."
-The site frequently republishes online articles from other sites identified at the start of the post, and followed by a disclaimer by the editors indicating that "Monthly Review does not necessarily adhere to all of the views conveyed in articles republished at MR Online.
+The site frequently republishes online articles from other sites identified at the start of the post, and then concludes with a disclaimer by the editors indicating that "Monthly Review does not necessarily adhere to all of the views conveyed in articles republished at MR Online.
 Our goal is to share a variety of left perspectives that we think our readers will find interesting or useful."

 Persecution of Uyghurs in China

 In 2020, MR Online republished the outline of a report by the Qiao Collective that disputed allegations of genocide and slavery in China's persecution of Uyghur Muslim minorities in Xinjiang and suggested that "the politicization of China’s anti-terrorism policies in Xinjiang is another front of the U.S.-led hybrid war on China".
 In response, a leftist organization named Critical China Scholars wrote an open letter to Monthly Review criticizing MR Online's stance.
 The lead author of the letter was David Brophy, a historian of China at the University of Sydney.
 Darren Byler, one of the signatories, said he hoped the letter would make it "difficult for leftist 'scholar-activists' to continue to promote Xinjiang-related disinformation."